JosephPotashnik/josephpotashnik/README.md

 ## Hi there 👋

-**JosephPotashnik/josephpotashnik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Unsupervised Grammar Induction
+Unsupervised Grammar Induction.
+A small taste could be found <a href="https://arxiv.org/abs/2312.15321">here</a>.
+- But see also my fun projects of Density-based Clustering below!
+-
 - 🌱 I’m currently learning ...
-Fullstack
+Fullstack and front end.
+-
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ...